 For people with rheumatoid arthritis (RA), exercise can be hugely beneficial for relieving pain and joint stiffness.
 Exercises can include walking, yoga, Pilates, water exercises, and more.

 It is best to seek medical advice before starting any exercise program and work with a doctor and a physical therapist to develop a tailored exercise plan.

-The following types of exercise may help relieve the pain, joint stiffness, and other symptoms that RA can cause:
+The following types of exercise may help relieve the pain, joint stiffness, swelling, and other symptoms that RA can cause:

-A typical stretching routine may consist of:
+A typical stretching routine may consist of the following:

-- holding each stretch for 20–30 seconds before releasing it.
+- Holding each stretch for 20–30 seconds before releasing it.

 3. Flowing movements, such as tai chi and yoga

-Pilates is a low-impact activity that can increase flexibility for enhanced joint health.
+Pilates is a low impact activity that can increase flexibility for enhanced joint health.

 5. Water exercises